Master-H1/Afretec_trainings_2024/README.md

 # Afretec_trainings_2024
-This repository contains different task I have been assigned to do during AI &amp; Data Analytics trainings.
+This repository contains different tasks I have been assigned to do during AI &amp; Data Analytics training.